Staff & Boards

 Project Manager

-Belgzim Kamberi has experience in the fields of social sciences, journalism, publicism, literary translation and human rights advocacy.
-Over the years, he has contributed to various international and local media, as well as being active in the civil society of the region.
-In addition to other engagements at the Institute, he directs the Albanian edition of Le Monde Diplomatique and coordinates the organization of the annual Musine Kokalari Academy for Public and Social Policy.
-Belgzim Kamberi graduated in French Language & Literature from the University of Prishtina and has a master’s degree in Political Sociology from the University of Paris VIII (France).
+Belgzim Kamberi has work experience in the fields of social sciences, journalism, publicistika, literary translation and advocacy for human and minority rights.
+He has contributed to various international and local media outlets and has been active in the region’s civil society.
+For a period, he has also been active in politics, holding various positions in the Vetëvendosje Movement and the Social Democratic Party of Kosovo.
+Belgzim Kamberi graduated in French Language and Literature from the University of Prishtina and holds a master’s degree in Political Sociology from the Université Paris VIII (France).

 Manushaqe Latifi